Patient Portal Development Guide for Clinics & Hospitals (2025)

 Refill request interface with doctor feedback.

-Unlike Health Records, Prescription Management focuses on patient-doctor interaction for treatment adherence, ensuring continuous care, preventing missed or incorrect dosages, and improving treatment outcomes.
+Prescription Management focuses on patient-doctor interaction for treatment adherence.
+Due to that, it continues care, preventing missed or incorrect dosages, and improving treatment outcomes.

 3. Appointment Scheduling